TobiWestermann/OutOfPhase/README.md

     }
 ```

-9. Component adjustment (add one slide)
+9. Component adjustment (add one slider)

 In the header add the necessary variables it should read like this
 ```cpp